getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 datacenter.texas.infrastructure.loadbalancer.aws.secret-access-key = "XXXXXXXXX"
 ```

-#### loadbalancer.aws.use-internal-elb
+#### loadbalancer.aws.use-internal-nlb

-Depending on your network topology, it can sometimes be desirable to have Nelson spawn internal ELBs, which are not exposed to the internet (and cannot be exposed).
-In this case, Nelson assumes that you have some kind of VPN or other network route to reach these ELBs.
+Depending on your network topology, it can sometimes be desirable to have Nelson spawn internal NLBs, which are not exposed to the internet (and cannot be exposed).
+In this case, Nelson assumes that you have some kind of VPN or other network route to reach these NLBs.

 ```
-datacenter.texas.infrastructure.loadbalancer.aws.use-internal-elb = true
+datacenter.texas.infrastructure.loadbalancer.aws.use-internal-nlb = true
 ```

 ----